YonghuiDong/DesktopShiny/README.md

 ## 1. Download this repository

-This repository is a template of the base directory of desktop deployed Shiny app.
+This repository serves as a template for the  desktop-deployed Shiny apps.

 ## 2. Install R